-The Renaissance Dessert Recipes Glossary is designed to help you understand any of the outdated ingredient names or cooking terms that you might find used in historic British recipes.
+This Renaissance Dessert Recipes Glossary is designed to help you understand any of the outdated ingredient names or cooking terms that you might find used in historical British recipes.
 You'll find it very helpful when reading the Medieval, Elizabethan, and Renaissance food recipes that appear exactly as first published.

-The Glossary will not only assist you in understanding the period recipes, but you'll enjoy reading it too.
+The Glossary will not only assist you in understanding the period recipes, but you will enjoy reading it too.
 This glossary of Renaissance cooking terms may also shed light on some of the Old English words you have likely encountered in your casual, everyday reading.

 The historic food recipes are relatively easy to follow, but the appearance of what looks like the letter f in some words might seem rather strange.

 In the Early-Modern-English style of writing, it was the practice to use a "long-s" character, which has the "appearance" of the letter f with a half-crossbar on the left-hand side.
 However, not all computer fonts display the ſ (long-s) character the same.

-For example, Verdana omits the half-crossbar as does Raleway, the main font used on this site.
+For example, Arial, the main font used on this site, omits the half-crossbar.

 So, if you are unsure of a word, simply substitute an "s" for the ſ until the word makes sense.
 After you read a few recipes, you will be amazed at how natural it all becomes.
 The early style of writing is remarkably easy to understand after a little practice.